-71 See NER S5.2.5.15.
+76 See NER S5.2.5.15.
 If the asynchronous generating units are incapable of meeting this requirement, there is provision for other arrangements, subject to agreement with AEMO, the Connecting NSP and relevant SSSP: see NER S5.2.5.15(e).

-72 See NER S5.3.11.
+77 See NER S5.3.11.

-73 See NER S5.3a.7.
+78 See NER S5.3a.7.

-Commitment patterns are a key variable affecting system strength, along with the electrical impedance of the network between the 4.6.6 Connection and generation centres74.
+generation generating centres79.
 If the Connecting NSP is not a TNSP, they must consult the relevant TNSP for advice on the minimum acceptable commitment patterns when undertaking minimum synchronous short circuit assessments.